UnicornTV/Flourish-Tutorial/1_storyboard.md

 ![divider_constraints](https://dl.dropboxusercontent.com/u/80807880/tuts_images/divider_constraints.png)

 {x: date_field_background}
-To match our mockup, we now want to change our date field's border style to transparent and our font color to white in the date field's attribute inspector.
+In the attributes inspector, we now want to change our date field's border style to transparent and our font color to white in the date field's attribute inspector.

 Here's what our UI looks like at this point: